saifulazad/bdjobs-scraping/README.md

 * After getting page we parse it and extact all useful info from that page.

-##Libararies and language used in this project
-* python 3.X
-* Beautifulsoup
-* requests
-* selenium

 ##How to start

+* Clone the project
+* Open terminal then `cd bdjobs-scraping` and hit Enter
 * You can start by virtual env (optional)
-* `python -m pip install -r requiriement.txt`
+* At terminal `python -m pip install -r requiriement.txt`
 * Edit the config.py file provide PATH of your chrome driver
   * For windows our default path is C drive.
 So keep chrome driver at C: drive
   * We are not still aware of linux now :(
 * run `BDjobs_click.py` and wait a bit to complete the process
-* There will be a txt file at txts folder named with ddmm.txt.
+* There will be a txt file at *textfiles* folder named with ddmm.txt.
 * If above process works good one can see many links on that page.
-* Then run the `mapper.py` located on jobprocess package.
+* Then run the `mapper.py` located on *jobpageprocess* package.
-* After that at xlxs folder you will get an xls file will job info
+* After that at *xlsxs* folder you will get an xls file will job info